The Changeling (album): Release and promotion

 Released in June 1982, the album peaked at number 6 on the UK Albums Chart and was certified silver in 1982 for selling more than 60,000 copies in the UK.
 It has spent twelve weeks on the UK charts.
 The album also charted in Norway, peaking at number 22.
 "Brave New World" was the only single taken from the album and was a Top 40 success in the UK.
 Although further single releases from the album were mooted, none appeared.
 Toyah promoted The Changeling with a 25-date concert tour which resulted in the live album Warrior Rock: Toyah on Tour.
 In 2012, the singer embarked on two legs of the Changeling Resurrection Tour, commemorating the 30th anniversary of the album.

 The Changeling was re-released on CD in 1999 and included six bonus tracks, four of which were previously unavailable on CD, as well as the video for "Thunder in the Mountains".
 One of the bonus tracks was a completed out-take from the recording sessions named "Warrior Rock" which had also appeared as the B-side of the single "Brave New World".
 Another out-take entitled "Paradise Child" later surfaced on the Safari Records collectors album Mayhem.
 A rarer version entitled "Silly Little Girls" using a similar music track but with alternative lyrics (featuring Toyah Willcox improvising 'mild obscenities'), appeared on preparatory demos for the album which have since surfaced on bootleg releases.
 Several other instrumental tracks from the same demo sessions have never been commercially used.

+In September 2023, The Changeling was re-issued by Cherry Red Records in an expanded 2 CD+DVD package, with previously unreleased demo versions.

 Track listing

+Original release

 All songs by Toyah Willcox and Joel Bogen, except where indicated.